You may also enjoy reading: Causes of Sewage Damage and Its Restoration.

 - Ground or subsurface water that is dammed up or intercepted by the foundation or basement wall.
-This cause is common in houses that are constructed in hillsides or down slope areas where surface water is highly likely to soak in the soil.
-The foundation wall serves as a dam and it can trap or intercept sub surface water leading to pressure build-up and eventually forcing water via cracks and joints into the basement.
+This cause is common in houses constructed in hillsides or downslope areas where surface water is highly likely to soak in the soil.
+The foundation wall serves as a dam.
+It can trap or intercept sub-surface water leading to pressure build-up and eventually forcing water via cracks and joints into the basement.

 - Nearby springs can also cause this problem.
 This occurs when these are covered up or filled in by property developers.
-Water from such springs will always cause this problem unless they are drained away properly because their water seeps into an area where the house is built causing a groundwater pool which forces itself into the basement.
+Water from such springs will always cause this problem unless they are drained away properly because their water seeps into an area where the house is built, causing a groundwater pool that forces itself into the basement.

-- Improperly installed, collapsed or clogged drains can cause a wet basement.
+- Improperly installed, collapsed, or clogged drains can cause a wet basement.
 These facilitate escaping of the foundation wall or downspout water.
-Foundation, footer or perimeter drains that are installed around the house exterior beneath the floor of the basement intercept sub surface water and dispose of it eliminating the build-up of ground water and seepage.
-If installed improperly or if they are clogged with roots or silt, their operations will be hampered and this will cause wet basement problems.
+Foundation, footer, or perimeter drains installed around the house exterior beneath the basement floor intercept subsurface water and dispose of it, eliminating the build-up of groundwater and seepage.
+If installed improperly or if they are clogged with roots or silt, their operations will be hampered, and this will cause wet basement problems.

 - Nearby creeks can overflow when there is a storm runoff can also cause a wet basement.
-Eventually, their water will flood the basement or cause groundwater and this can be sufficient to cause basement seepage.
+Ultimately, their water will flood the basement or cause groundwater, which can be sufficient to cause basement seepage.
 The effects of such groundwater may not be experienced by a homeowner immediately until after some months due to infrequent flooding or drought.
-Nevertheless, the conditions occur and they can become sudden causing serious basement problems.
+Nevertheless, the conditions occur, and they can become sudden, causing serious basement problems.

 When you detect dampness in your basement, it is important to take appropriate measures immediately.
 There are several ways through which wet basement problems can be fixed.